keenanhi/keenanhi.github.io/mini-series/getting-started/_drafts/2015-04-23-Get-Started-Part-1.md

 If air vibrates at a frequency anywhere between 20 Hz and 20,000 Hz, we can hear it as sound.
 Outside of that range, the air is still moving; we just can't hear it!
 Other animals can hear different ranges of frequencies that we cannot ([dogs, for instance, can hear frequencies above 20,000 Hz](https://www.youtube.com/watch?v=dk0HsvQ7m_E))

 Remember, a wavelength is a distance per cycle, and a frequency is a cycle per second.
 If a sound wave goes 2 meters per cycle (has a wavelength of 2 meters) and cycles once every one second (has a frequency of 1 Hz), it is moving 2 meters every second.
 Thus, sound waves also have a speed, or **velocity** that is a direct relationship between wavelength and frequency.
-Mathematically, velocity, wavelength, and frequency are related by the equation:

-Which should seem pretty intuitive if you've followed along thus far.

 ### Fundamental Frequency, Harmonics, and Pitch